awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 Details about the severity of the finding\.

-The finding provider can provide the initial severity, but cannot update it after that\.
-The severity can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+A finding provider can provide initial severity information\.
+Finding providers can update severity information only if it has not been updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+After severity information is updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), it cannot be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.

 The finding severity does not consider the criticality of the involved assets or the underlying resource\.
 Criticality is defined as the level of importance of the resources that are associated with the finding\.
 For example, a resource that is associated with a mission critical application versus one that is associated with nonproduction testing\.
 To capture information about resource criticality, use the `Criticality` field\.